 The cause of scleroderma is unknown.
-People with this condition have a buildup of a substance called collagen in the skin and other organs.
-This buildup leads to the symptoms of the disease.
+A buildup of a substance called collagen in the skin and other organs leads to the symptoms of the disease.

 Some types of scleroderma affect only the skin, while others affect the whole body.